 Monday, March 30, 2009

-a house full of boxes and a inch of sand as we had a sandstorm during the delivery.
+a house's worth of boxes and an inch of sand, as we had a sandstorm during the delivery.
 Most everything arrived without damage.
-Just a few odds and ends were broken so far as we can tell.
+Just a few odds and ends were broken, so far as we can tell.
 However, we have not finished unpacking.
-Nothing was confiscated at the border so now we are wishing we had brought a few things we left behind.
+Nothing was confiscated at the border so now we are wishing we brought a few things we left behind.

-Unpacking is never an easy task however, having been here for 3 months with our essentials already in place it was nice not having to look for underwear and toothbrushes the next day.
-We just made sure the beds were up by the end of the day and the rest is finding a new home one box at a time.
+Unpacking is never an easy task, but having been here for three months with our essentials already in place, it was nice not having to look for things like underwear and toothbrushes.
+We just made sure the beds were up by the end of the day.
+The rest is finding a new home one box at a time.

-Now about that face melter.
-Zach was wondering what the big round thing was attached over some chairs.
-Chris wasn't sure what it was so he told him it was a face melter.
+Now, about that face melter.
+Zach was wondering what the big round thing attached over some chairs was.
+Chris wasn't sure so he told him it was a face melter.
 You could come in and have your face melted off and get a new one if you wanted.

 Monday, March 23, 2009